About the Piedmont Project

 Participation and Pedagogical Creativity

-Over 184 faculty have participated in the nine years of the program, and thousands of students a year are affected by new or renovated courses taught by these faculty.
+Over more than 20 years, the Piedmont Project has served 302 participants, including 292 faculty members.
+Thousands of students a year are affected by new or renovated courses taught by these faculty.
 Participants come from all units of the University: law, business, theology, nursing, medicine, public health, Oxford College, and Emory College of Arts and Sciences.
 In addition, deans from Oxford College, the Medical School, and Theology, a vice provost for academic affairs, and four librarians have participated.
 Several times, scholars from other universities have also joined the group.

 Each Piedmont project cohort represents as many different departments, programs and schools as possible.
 Past participants include Anthropology, Art History, Biology, Chemistry, Classics, Economics, Emergency Medicine, English, Environmental Studies, French and Italian, German, History, Institute for Liberal Arts, Mathematics, Middle Eastern Studies, Music, Neuroscience and Behavioral Biology, Philosophy, Physical Education and Dance, Pharmacology, Physics, Political Science, Psychology, Religion, Russian and East Asian Languages and Cultures, Sociology, Spanish and Portuguese, Theater, Visual Arts, and Women's Studies.
 The cross-fertilization of diverse areas of expertise strengthens creativity in teaching strategies.
 The workshop and fieldtrip also build campus community, a strongly-expressed satisfaction with the program.